EccentricVamp/EccentricTome/docs/README.md

 The Tome allows many (infinite?) books to be combined into a single item, and enables them to be retrieved when needed.

+## Caution

+**Single-use items added to the tome will still be single use!**

+Items that vanish or break (such as Tome of Helmets or Galactic Tome) will cause the Eccentric Tome to vanish or break along with all the books stored inside of it.

 ## Crafting

 Craft the Tome in the crafting grid with a book and a bookcase